university-of-waikato-library/usb/DetectUSB/readme.md

 Import the provided schema in `USB_Device.sql` on a MySQL/MariaDB server.

-You will need to create an account with `select` and `insert` privileges for the web API script.
+You will need to create an account with `select`, `insert` and `update` privileges for the web API script.

 ## Web API